- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

-- — Dried Raw Beans
+- — Dried Beans

-- — This food is very low in Saturated Fat,
+- — This food is very low in Saturated Fat, Cholesterol, and Sodium

-- — Rich in Magnesium, Phosphorus, Potassium
+- — Rich in Magnesium, Phosphorus, Potassium, and Folate

+Tasty, healthy, and nutritious Organic Pinto Beans from Food To Live will be a great addition to your table.
+You can use them to make delicious stews, chilis, burritos, and other dishes.
 These legumes are the most popular type of bean in the US.
 They are easy to cook and packed with nutrients.
 You can use them as a substitute for any other beans in most recipes.
 If you are on a gluten-free diet, try adding pinto beans flour to your baking mixes.

 Organic Pinto Beans: Benefits for Your Diet

-As organic pinto beans are packed with essential nutrients and proteins, bodybuilders and vegans will benefit from them much.
+Organic pinto beans are perfect for you.
+They are full of fiber and contain less than a gram of fat in one serving.
+It means they are heart-friendly.
+As organic pinto beans loaded with essential nutrients and proteins, bodybuilders and vegans will benefit from them much.
 You can share these benefits with your dog as long as the seeds you give the animal are well-cooked and unseasoned.

 Organic Pinto Beans: Nutrition and Calories

-Note that the organic pinto beans calories count is meager compared to their nutritional value.
+The nutritional value of organic pinto beans is very high.
+One serving of them (½ cup) contains 8g proteins, 8g fiber, and less than a gram of both sugar and fat.
+Essential vitamins and minerals that organic pinto beans include are Calcium, Iron, Manganese, Magnesium, Copper, B vitamins, Vitamin K. Note that the organic pinto beans calorie count is meager compared to their nutritional value.
 Therefore, you can include them in a weight loss plan.
 Due to the high level of fiber and starchy carbs, this food makes you feel full for a long time.

 How to Use Organic Dried Pinto Beans